 Peabody Essex Museum

 161 Essex St

 978-745-9500 or 866-745-1876

-The earliest settlement within the bounds of the present town of Hingham dates from 1633, and the major period of settlement began in 1635 when a party arrived under the leadership of the Reverend Peter Hobart and soon built the first meetinghouse.
-The present structure was erected in 1681, according to tradition by ships’ carpenters.
+The earliest settlement within the bounds of the present town of Hingham dates from 1633.
+The significant settlement period began in 1635 when a party arrived under the leadership of the Reverend Peter Hobart and soon built the first meetinghouse.
+According to tradition, the present structure was erected in 1681 by ships’ carpenters.
 This tradition, plus the “look-out,” or “captain’s walk,” surrounding the belfry, and the curved roof timbers which give the interior the appearance of an inverted ship’s hull, all probably contributed to the church’s name.
-For more than a century following its construction, the church was used for town meetings and village gatherings.
+The church was used for town meetings and village gatherings for more than a century following its construction.
 In 1791, when the congregation voted to raze it and erect a new church, it narrowly escaped destruction.
 Fortunately, this move was reconsidered, and the church continued to serve its congregation without interruption.

-Today, the plain wooden structure reflects the Puritan rejection of the Gothic architecture of the Anglican tradition and represents a style of building common to New England meetinghouses of the 17th century, for which no Old World precedent existed.
+Today, the simple wooden structure reflects the Puritan rejection of the Gothic architecture of the Anglican tradition.
+It represents a style of building common to New England meetinghouses of the 17th century, for which no Old World precedent existed.
 The Puritans also abandoned traditional interior arrangements; the pulpit replaced the altar as the focal point of the service, and benches faced it and ran lengthwise of the church.
 The main entrance was in the rear of the benches, opposite the pulpit.
-The church is a unique example of the primitive type of church that has been restored to its original condition.
-Except for the early 18th-century gallery additions, thanks to careful restoration in 1930, it stands today much as it was originally built.
-It is handsomely maintained by its Unitarian congregation.
+The church is a unique example of a primitive type of church that has been restored to its original condition.
+Except for the early 18th-century gallery additions, thanks to careful restoration in 1930, it stands today much as it was initially built.
+Its Unitarian congregation handsomely maintains it.
 It was designated as a National Historic Landmark in 1960.